RecordPlayerAdvice.comUpdated May 2026

 Which Sounds Better?

-Belt-drive fans argue the motor isolation produces a "blacker" background — more silence between notes.
-Direct-drive fans argue the speed stability produces better pitch accuracy and tighter bass.
+Belt-drive fans argue the motor isolation creates a "blacker" background (more silence between notes, better clarity on quiet passages).
+Direct-drive fans argue the speed stability creates better pitch accuracy and tighter, more controlled bass.
+Both arguments contain truth.
+Neither is decisive.

 Which Should You Buy?